Who we are

 The Kelowna Newcomers Club (KNC) is a non-religious, non-political, activities-based club, run entirely by volunteers.

-Our membership is open to individuals aged 19 and over who moved to the City of Kelowna or surrounding areas — West Kelowna and Westbank, Peachland, or Lake Country — within the past three years.
+Our membership is open to individuals aged 19 and over who moved to the City of Kelowna or surrounding areas — West Kelowna and Westbank, Peachland, or Lake Country — within the past four years.

 The mission of the KNC is to help newcomers to the area learn about their community and make new friends.